 Cut expenses elsewhere

 You know you should spend your money on what gives you the most long-term value and rather cut costs on other items, but where do you start?
-If you are looking for some cost cutting inspiration, try this series on 5 ways to save on almost everything!

 Your family is one of life’s gifts.
 Treasure it while you have it, and make sure your family is protected should something happen to you.
 Keep your cover.
 Like your family, it will be there for you in the difficult times.